duyanh3110/scraper-app/README.md

 3. Add type in `types.js` and create action file( has a function to get data and put to Redux) in `actions` folder.
 4. Create new component at `components` folder and display all the data.

-## How much time did you spend with this task
+## How much time did you spend with this task?
 I have done this task after 10 hours.